JoonasJaemsae/fillit/README.md

 ## Running the project

 Type the command `./fillit` that takes a file name for an argument, and supplement it with one.
-See the file `example` in the project directory to get an idea of how information in the file should be composed in order to be considered a valid file for the argument.
+See the file `example` in the project directory to get an idea of how information in the file should be composed in order for it to be considered a valid file for the argument.
 The program will display `error` in the terminal if the file is not valid.

 The `example` file can also be used to test the working of the program.
 In order to do that, run the command `./fillit example` in the terminal.